last updated December 31, 2015

 OK, I know this

-has nothing to do with roads, but besides being a road geek, I'm also
+has nothing to do with roads, but besides being a road geek, I'm also a grammar nerd (yes, one of those

-making me cringe.
+people.)
 With the advent of the Internet (thanks Al

-are.
-Even with spell-checkers and grammar-checkers (which are not
+spell-checkers and grammar-checkers (which unfortunately are not

 be a touchy topic for some people, and I don't mean to offend anyone or